 Phone: 252-444-3308 (Home / Office), or 305-872-6060 (Cell)

-Today is the best time to reserve your prime dates in Guatemala for my "Sailfish School" dates, during, December of 2013 along with January, February, March, and December of 2014.
+Today is the best time to reserve your prime dates in Guatemala for my "Sailfish School" dates, during, March, and December of 2014 along with January, February, and March of 2015.

-Plus, the best opportunity in the Atlantic ocean for Blue Marlin and White Marlin on fly is now available.
-I am looking for a few good fly anglers to join me fly fishing for Marlin, (Blue and White) in The Dominican Republic during Late June and Early July of 2013.
-We will be fishing aboard the 61 foot Garlington vessel "Ambush" with Captain Timmy Richardson and mate Erik Lorentzen.
+which includes, the best opportunity in the Atlantic ocean for Blue Marlin and White Marlin on fly.
+I am looking for a few good fly anglers to join me fly fishing for Marlin, (Blue and White) in The Dominican Republic during February and March of 2015.
+We will be fishing aboard a 61 foot Garlington boat with Captain Timmy Richardson.
 Call today for more information, exact dates available, and pricing!